tiennm99/forward-telegram-message/README.md

 ## The Original Python Version

-The original Python version of this project can be found at the `feature/python` branch.
+*In 2025, I rewrote this project using Go.
+The original Python version of this project can be found at the `feature/python` branch.*